NiklasGronblom/mermaidjs.github.io/flowchart.md

     classDef default fill:#f9f,stroke:#333,stroke-width:4px;
 ```

 ## Basic support for fontawesome

 It is possible to add icons from fontawesome.

-The icons are acessed via the syntax fa:#icon class name#.
+The icons are accessed via the syntax fa:#icon class name#.

 ```
 graph TD